Saib Tabrizi

 Saib was born in Tabriz, and educated in Isfahan and at some time around 1626, he traveled to India, where he was received into the court of Shah Jahan.
 He stayed for a time in Kabul and in Kashmir, returning home after several years abroad.
 After his return, the emperor of Persia, Shah Abbas II, bestowed upon him the title King of Poets.

 Saib's reputation is based primarily on some 300,000 couplets, including his epic poem Qandahār-nāma (“The Campaign Against Qandahār”).
-(The city of Qandahār or Kandahar in today's Afghanistan was in Saib Tabrizi's lifetime a long-standing bone of contention between the Mughal rulers of India and the Safavid rulers of Persia - both of whom were at different times the poet's patrons - until definitely given over to Persian rule as a result of the Mughal–Safavid War of 1649–53.)
+(The city of Qandahār or Kandahar in today's Afghanistan was in Saib Tabrizi's lifetime a long-standing bone of contention between the Mughal rulers of India and the Safavid rulers of Persia - both of whom were at different times the poet's patrons - until definitely given over to Persian rule as a result of the Mughal–Safavid war of 1649–53.)

 Saib Tabrizi's “Indian style” verses reveal an elegant wit, a gift for the aphorism and the proverb, and a keen appreciation of philosophical and intellectual exercise.
 Saib was especially well known for his Persian panegyric poetry during the reigns of Persian Emperors Safi, Abbas II and Suleiman.

 A line from Saib's poem on Kabul provided the title for Khaled Hosseini's 2007 novel, A Thousand Splendid Suns.

 Biography

 Early life

 Saib Tabrizi was either of Persian or Azerbaijani ancestry, with Azerbaijani as his native tongue.
-Growing up, Tabrizi was a privileged child.
-His father, Mirzā ʿAbd-al-Raḥim, was a successful merchant, and his uncle, Šams-al-Din, was well-known for his calligraphy skills.
-Tabrizi's family was among those evacuated by Abbas I in response to Ottoman incursions.
-He settled in Isfahan with his family.
-Tabrizi was educated in Isfahan and began his literary career.
-During this time, Tabrizi also made pilgrimages to Mecca, Najaf and Karbala.
+Saib's birth date is uncertain; he was most likely born at the end of the 16th-century, as he mentions his age being eighty in one of his poems.
+The Iranologist Paul E. Losensky puts his birth date in c.
+1592.
+Saib was born with the name Mirza Mohammad Ali in the city of Tabriz in Safavid Iran.
+The city was a provincial capital of the Azerbaijan province and had served as the capital of the country until 1555.
+Saib's father was the wealthy and prominent merchant Mirza Abd-al-Rahim, while his paternal uncle was Shams-al-Din of Tabriz was skilled in calligraphy, for which he received the nickname Shirin Qalam ("Sweet Pen").

+As a result of attacks by the Ottoman Empire, many families, including that of Saibs, were evacuated from Tabriz by Shah Abbas I, who moved them to the Abbasabad neighbourhood in Isfahan.
+It was in this location that Saib spent his childhood.
+He received his education at home and started engaging in poetry exercises when he was a little child.
+Although some recent sources have disputed this, he was reportedly trained in poetry by both Masih Kashani and Shifa'i Isfahani.
+In his youth, he made pilgrimages to Mecca, the Imam Reza shrine in Mashhad, and the Shia shrines in Najaf and Karbala.